wearepal/EthicML/README.md

-EthicML is the premier library for performing and assessing __algorithmic fairness__.
+EthicML is a library for performing and assessing __algorithmic fairness__.
 Unlike other libraries, EthicML isn't an education tool, but rather a __researcher__'s toolkit.

 Other algorthimic fairness packages are useful, but given that we primarily do research,